Maths

 • Trio Time is used to retrieve and reinforce previously taught knowledge and to assess retention.

-• Teachers assess and adapt learning for all groups of learners, providing targeted support and challenge, particularly for SEND and PP children.
+• Teachers assess and adapt teaching for all groups of learners, specifically providing extra targeted support and challenge for SEND, pupil premium and our most vulnerable children.

 • For each mathematical topic, key vocabulary, definitions and strategies are displayed on working walls to support children's learning.